doggy8088/chocolatey-spring-boot-cli/README.md

 to create stand-alone, production-grade [Spring](https://spring.io/) based Applications that you can "just run".

-This package will install the Spring Boot CLI distribution to `%ChocolateyInstall%\lib\spring-boot-cli` and set the environment variable `SPRING_HOME` pointing to the install location.
+This package will install the [Spring Boot CLI](https://docs.spring.io/spring-boot/docs/current/reference/html/cli.html) distribution to `%ChocolateyInstall%\lib\spring-boot-cli`.